llctrautmann/Obsidian/000 Concepts/Fundamental Linear Maps.md

 > [!PDF|yellow] [[murphy2022.pdf#page=274&selection=12,0,43,1&color=yellow|murphy2022, p.244]]
 > > If we pre-multiply X by a diagonal matrix S = diag (s), where s is an N -vector, then we just scale each row of X by the corresponding scale factor in s:
 >
 > In the Murphy book are good examples to see this.
 Also use a sheer matrix to easily verify behaviour.
-Depending on where the linear map/matrix is positioned I scale the rows or the columns.
+Depending on the order of the linear map/matrix  I scale the rows or the columns ($AB \neq BA$).